MarianoVIsabella/Isabella-MV-thesis/README.md

 In the Python file there are some comments (in Italian) which describes more precisely what does the code do, but essentially the pipeline is as follows:
 * _Parsing_ using spaCy in order to identify sentence structures, dependencies and named entities.
 * _Cause splitting_ in order to divide a complex sentences into simpler clauses.
+* _Simplification_ using WordNet in order to replace complex words with simpler synonyms or hypernyms.
 * _SVO Extraction_ in order to extract the subject, the verb and the object from each clause.
-* _Simplification_ using WordNet in order to replace complex words with simpler synonyms or hypernyms.
-* _Article Assignment_ in order to assign "a" or "the" to each noun phrase.
 * _Sentence Generation_ in order to assemble the resulting ACE sentence(s).